ruihuaniu/rui-blog/blog/2020-07-11-Thinking-about-CORS.md

 #### What is the same-origin policy?

-The policy defines that if the protocol, domain name, or port is different, they cannot connect with each other.
+The policy defines that if the protocol, domain name, or port is different, they cannot interact with each other.
+It doesn't mean a web page cannot embed an image, css, etc. from a different origin, because same-origin policy only applies to scripts.
+The rules are listed below:

+-